I Can't Take It (Cheap Trick song): Critical reception

 In a review of Next Position Please, Cash Box stated, "Rundgren offers his nimble fingers to mold Cheap Trick into a viable pop force once again, and just judging from the first number - a sensational bass-driven song called "I Can't Take It" that sounds like an outtake from a vintage Beatles' session - he's succeeded admirably."
 Rolling Stone commented, "A better title for this album would have been 'Next Producer Please', because from the signature harmonies of "I Can't Take It" to the predictable chorus of "Heaven's Falling," it's clear that this album belongs as much to producer Todd Rundgren as to the members of Cheap Trick."
 AllMusic retrospectively wrote, "The bright surfaces with the guitars and keyboards melding so tightly with the vocal harmonies they’re inseparable, produce a sound that is uncannily reminiscent of Oops!
 Wrong Planet, but Rundgren also helps keep an eye on quality control, letting Robin Zander's terrific "I Can't Take It" open the album".

 In a review of the 1996 box-set Sex, America, Cheap Trick, Billboard described the song as a "Beatlesque gem".
 In the 2007 book Shake Some Action: The Ultimate Power Pop Guide, author John M. Borack picked the song as one of twenty stand-out tracks from the band's career.
 He wrote, "This is pure, unfiltered power pop for the masses, with Todd Rundgren's bright 'n' shiny production, giving it a radio-friendly sheen.
 One of the great, semi-lost Cheap Trick numbers, and one they still perform live."
+In 2025, Jim Beviglia of American Songwriter included the song in his feature on "5 standout Cheap Trick songs that should have been bigger hits".
+He remarked that it was a "huge head-scratcher" how the song failed to reach the top 40 and noted how "not a moment of this track is false or wasted" with its "churning guitars, gleaming harmonies, [and] relentless forward momentum".